serDrem/geekOSenhance/readme.txt

-In order to be able just run our compiled project, skip to section 2.
+In order to be able just run this compiled project, skip to section 2.

 Note: your openSUSE should be 32 bit.